hiro0118/sports-facility-data-scraping/README.md

 - python 3.10.5
 - pip 22.0.4

-The dependencies can be installed using pip and the `pip_list.txt` file.
+The dependencies can be installed using pip and the `requirements.txt` file.
 The data scraping process is mainly done using Selenium.
 ```
-pip isntall -r pip_list.txt
+pip isntall -r requiremets.txt
 ```

 # How to run the script